joelchrono12/joelchrono12.ml/_posts/2026-06-25-what-even-is-a-date.md

 Basically, she's kind of a childhood friend I only met for like a month before she moved elsewhere more than a decade ago, and somehow we live relatively close now, and it's kind of like everything has been served on a silver plate.

 Due to the internet I've had the pleasure of meeting many people, many women included there who I'm happy to have as friends!
-I have some great connections.
-Because of this I know that *dating* is hard.
-But at the same time, *I don't really know how it's supposed to be done.*
+I have some great connections but never really tried like, dating through this medium, or in any medium.
+Still, some of those friends have told me how  *dating* is hard and such, and I won't deny I have been interested on pursuing a long distance thing.
+But at the same time, *I don't really know how anything is supposed to be done.*

 When my dad met my mom, he was direct, he told her his intentions and that he wasn't playing any games.
 But me?
 How can I be sure?
 Is the fact that I'm insecure about this a good or bad sign?